carlosguevara1/carlosguevara1.github.io/_pages/about.md

   - /about.html
 ---

-I am economist currently employed as Research Assitant at the Inter-American Development Bank.
+I am economist currently employed as Research Assistant at the Inter-American Development Bank.

-My research interest are macroeconomics, finance and banking with strong emphasis in microdata and individual level dynamics.
+My research interest are macroeconomics, finance, and banking with emphasis in microdata and empirical methods.

 I obtained my BS from Pontificia Universidad Católica del Perú (PUCP)